jumpscale7/jumpscale6_docs/docs/source/spaces/Doc_Jumpscale_Core/Docs/Install/UbuntuDevelopment.rst

 .. code-block:: python

   template:shell
-  jpackage install -n base -r --debug jpackage install -n core -r --debug
+  jpackage install -n base -r
+  jpackage link -n core,libs,grid,portal -r

 this will checkout the core repo and link into your environment, to make development easy.